DevExpress/devextreme-angular/docs/using-systemjs.md

 })
 export class AppModule {}
 ```
-Note, you can import the **DevExtremeModule** module to include all the DevExtreme widgets at once.
+Note, you can import the **DevExtremeModule** module to include all the DevExtreme components at once.

 Now you can use a DevExteme component within the main component's template.